 Candidates must note that if they fail in the Railway Medical Test, they won’t be considered for any other posts.
 Please check out RRB Notification for detailed information regarding this!

-The candidates must be worried about their selection as Indian Railways is serious about Railway Medical Test Procedure for all the Railway Exams like Railway Assistant Loco Pilot, Railway JE SSE, Railway NTPC etc. When it comes to Eye-vision standards for Railway Goods Guard Medical Standard, ASM, Traffic Apprentice (TA) & other posts, many candidates commit mistake at the time of selecting post preference in Indian Railway Exams.
+The candidates must be worried about their selection as Indian Railways is serious about Railway Medical Test Procedure for all the Railway Exams like RRB Loco Pilot, Railway JE SSE, Railway NTPC etc. When it comes to Eye-vision standards for Railway Goods Guard Medical Standard, ASM, Traffic Apprentice (TA) & other posts, many candidates commit mistake at the time of selecting post preference in Indian Railway Exams.

 Here we are providing complete details about the Railway Eye Vision Standards for various Railway Exams.

 Railway Medical Category with its Posts Medical Classification